Skip to main content

 Open Lineage Communication

-Communication between Fabric BFF and Open Lineage services occurs both via gRPC and HTTP REST requests.
+Communication between Fabric BFF and Open Lineage service occurs both via gRPC and HTTP REST requests.
 For this reason it is necessary to configure on the Fabric BFF the addresses where to reach Open Lineage service.
 This can be done by setting the properties rest and grpc of openLineage field in the Fabric BFF configuration.
 In both properties target field should be set to the address where Open Lineage service exposes the corresponding one.

 {